ayushgun/openbook/README.md

-# 📈 Huobi Order Book
+# Openbook

-An order book implementation that ingests cryptocurrency market data, builds feature graphs, and builds real-time backtesting data.
+An order book implementation and research layer that ingests cryptocurrency market data, builds feature graphs, and builds real-time backtesting data.

 # Get Started
 To get started with working on the project, follow these steps: